VernaUpon74/arcticfox-config-flatpak/README.md

 > The project is Cloudy AF (originally Arcticfox Config), a Linux desktop configuration utility for vape battery mods that run the ArcticFox firmware.
 It is a community fork that modernizes the decade-old Electron-based app into a Tauri desktop application, packaged as a Flatpak.

-  This fork reworks hobbyquaker's Electron-based Linux/macOS [project](https://github.com/hobbyquaker/arcticfox-config) as a Rust [Tauri](https://tauri.app/) desktop app, packaging it as a permission-controllable (through [Flatseal](https://github.com/tchx84/Flatseal) sandboxed [Flatpak](https://flatpak.org) image for Linux because current npm is a minefield, Wine USB passthrough is a headache, and so is creating Windows VMs.
+  This fork reworks hobbyquaker's Electron-based Linux/macOS [project](https://github.com/hobbyquaker/arcticfox-config) as a Rust [Tauri](https://tauri.app/) desktop app, packaging it as a sandboxed [Flatpak](https://flatpak.org) image for Linux, permission-controllable (through [Flatseal](https://github.com/tchx84/Flatseal)), because current npm is a minefield, Wine USB passthrough is a headache, and so is creating Windows VMs.
   The fork also adds quality-of-life improvements such as window scaling, an eternally dark UI, Freedom Unit selection that works (original defaulted to Celsius and capped F at 400), Autofire as a multi-click/shortcut option, device auto-reconnect, and a "Lite" appearance mode for small devices.

 ![demo](demo.png)